Soft Skills Research Fund

 1. Curated Portfolio of Research Projects

-We will leverage IPA’s extensive experience and strong partnerships to develop a portfolio of full-scale research projects.
+Through this funding opportunity launched and closed in fall 2025, we leveraged IPA’s extensive experience and strong partnerships to develop a portfolio of full-scale research projects.
 These projects will be co-designed with leading implementers and researchers, focusing on:

 • Developing research questions